 If you’re having trouble finding a comprehensive CBD dosing guide, don’t be worried.
 Dosing of over-the-counter CBD products has not been well established.
 To add to the confusion, the bottle size and CBD content varies from product to product.

 To make it even more complex, every body is different.
 The "correct" CBD dosage is highly subjective and personal because each of us may respond differently to cannabidiol.
-So finding the right doses of CBD depends on factors including a person’s body weight, metabolism, genetics, etc.13
+So finding the optimal dose of CBD depends on factors including a person’s body weight, metabolism, genetics, etc.13

 A good starting point for most people is 25 mg CBD per day.
 Just keep in mind that it may be necessary to adjust CBD dosages to a higher dose or a lower dose based on body weight.
 It will also be necessary to adjust the mg of CBD dosage as your body acclimates to the new levels of cannabinoids.